matosjoaops/dockerlive-study/dockerlive-instructions/instructions.md

 #### Container log output

 The output of the `docker build` command and the output of the container itself are shown in the editor's output pane.
+This pane is accessible through (View > Output) or through the keyboard shortcut [Ctrl+K Ctrl+H].

 ![](./images/docker_output.png)